You should have heard about CBD in one way or another. But I bet what you know won’t reach a quarter knowledge of what

 CBD?
 What Does It Stand For?

-CBD also know as cannabidiol, is one of the sixty cannabinoids that can be found in the Cannabis Sativa plant.
+CBD also know as cannabidiol, is one of the sixty cannabinoids that can be found in the Cannabis plant.
 It is extracted from the whole plant and is also considered the second richest component in it.

 Among the richest substances, THC comes in the first place.
 The infamous tetrahydrocannabinol is the one that gives the psychoactive effect.
 CBD strains may also have THC in them, but it may be from zero to 0.3%, most especially when the CBD is from the hemp plant.

 Since we’re on the topic of THC it’s important that we understand the difference between the two most important cannabinoids, THC and CBD.